Russian anti-LGBTQ law: Expansion of the propaganda law

 In July 2022, Communist politician Nina Ostanina co-sponsored a bill that would ban "the denial of family values" and the promotion of "non-traditional sexual orientations".
 In an interview, she further stated that "a traditional family is a union of a man and woman, it's children, it's a multi-generational family."

 In September 2022, at a political ceremony in which Russia formally annexed regions of Ukraine, Putin said: "Do we really want to have here, in our country, in Russia, 'Parent No. 1, No. 2, No. 3' instead of 'mom' and 'dad?'
 Do we really want perversions that lead to degradation and extinction to be imposed in our schools from the primary grades?"

 On 27 October 2022, the State Duma unanimously passed a proposed bill that expands the gay propaganda law to cover any age group, instead of only minors.
 The bill also adds materials that give minors a "desire to change their sex", or constitute the promotion of "paedophilia", to the categories of materials covered by the law.
 The bill was unanimously passed by the Federation Council on 2 December 2022 and signed into law by Putin on 5 December 2022.

 Deputy Secretary of the General Council of Putin's United Russia, Alexander Khinshtein, is one of the architects of anti-LGBTQ legislation that widens a prohibition of "LGBT propaganda" and restricts the "demonstration" of LGBTQ behaviour, saying, "LGBT today is an element of hybrid warfare and in this hybrid warfare we must protect our values, our society and our children."

-Supporters of the bill consider it as a response to the 2022 Russian invasion of Ukraine, seeking to protect the country from influence and indoctrination by liberal Western values.
+Supporters of the bill consider it as a response to the 2022 Russian invasion of Ukraine, seeking to protect the country from supposed influence and indoctrination by liberal Western values.
 Konstantin Malofeev argued that "our enemy holds the propaganda of sodomy as the core of its influence".
 The bill has faced criticism from LGBTQ rights groups and other parties, who consider it to be a blanket ban on any pro-LGBTQ activity, and warned that it could result in the ban or censorship of advertising, films, and literature that include LGBTQ themes.
 It was also criticised for falsely conflating homosexuality with pedophilia.